Tornadoes of 2021: June 24 (Europe)

-A small but significant tornado outbreak impacted Europe on June 24, producing what was reported as "the worst tornado in modern Czech history", an F4/IF4 tornado that tore through parts of South Moravian Region, Czech Republic, causing six fatalities and at least 200 injuries.
+A small but significant tornado outbreak impacted Europe on June 24, producing what was reported as "the worst tornado in modern Czech history", an IF4 tornado that tore through parts of South Moravian Region, Czech Republic, causing six fatalities and at least 200 injuries.
+The tornado became the widest tornado ever recorded in Europe at 3.5km.
 The most severe damage occurred in Hrušky, Moravská Nová Ves, Mikulčice, Lužice, and Hodonín, and the tornado was videoed and photographed from multiple angles.
 Hundreds of well-built brick homes, apartment buildings, churches, businesses, factories, and warehouses were severely damaged or destroyed, including a few buildings that were leveled.
 Trees were denuded and debarked, the exterior walls of concrete buildings were scarred and impaled by flying debris, and many vehicles were thrown and mangled.
 Severed gas and electrical lines resulted in multiple small fires burning in wake of the tornado.
 Farm fields were scoured, and metal truss towers were collapsed, and large swaths of trees were flattened in rural areas.
 One third of the buildings in Hrušky were destroyed, and 85% were damaged.
 In Poland, an F2 tornado caused significant damage as it struck Librantowa and Koniuszowa, injuring one person.
 Dozens of homes and other structures were damaged in both towns, including 15 buildings that sustained total loss of their roofs.
 Outbuildings were destroyed, trees were downed, and sheet metal was thrown into fences and power lines.
 An F1 tornado also damaged the roofs of 20 homes in the Wrzelów area, and another F1 tornado damaged trees and telephone lines near Boronów.
 In France, a weak tornado briefly touched down near Miribel-les-Échelles, and a tornadic waterspout formed over Lake Peipus in Russia, with neither causing any damage.
-A tornado was also confirmed in the Kinzenbach, Germany area, causing no damage as well.
+A tornado was also confirmed in the Kinzenbach, Germany, area, causing no damage as well.
 The powerful supercells that produced these tornadoes also produced large and destructive hail, some of which was baseball-sized.
 An intense downburst occurred in the small Czech community of Stebno, Ústí nad Labem Region, resulting in considerable damage.
 Homes and a church in town sustained major roof damage, trees and power poles were downed, vehicles were damaged, and some older buildings sustained collapse of unreinforced brick walls.
 A total of seven tornadoes were confirmed.